Information on Sessions

 - After the formal part of the visit all groups are very welcome to visit the gardens for self-guided tours before departing.

-Please contact the education officer, Sarah Parry (SParry@chawton.net) to discuss your requirements.
+Please contact our Learning and Visitor Manager, Sarah Parry (Sarah.Parry@chawtonhouselibrary.org) to discuss your requirements.

 Jane Austen themed school visits